 “The creativity and creative problem-solving session I attended really resonated with me.
 I saw several people in the group have some ah-ha moments, realizing that everyone is creative; it’s not something you have or don’t.”

 “I absolutely loved how all sessions used real-life scenarios to help us work through the concepts that were discussed.”

 In any fast-growing company, transparency and clear communication about the multifaceted happenings within the organization are put to the test.
-While AP receives many accolades from team members about the leadership teams’ open, honest communication, AP founder and CEO Bob Glazer and AP President, Matt Wool, take this a step further by holding a company-wide Town Hall at AP Summits.
+While AP receives many accolades from team members about the leadership teams’ open, honest communication, Acceleration Partners’ (AP) founder and CEO Bob Glazer and AP President, Matt Wool, take this a step further by holding a company-wide Town Hall at AP Summits.
 They both candidly answered a variety of questions that were posed to them–confidentially and openly – by AP team members.